 5. Pay attention to details.

-Remember, every detail matter in this passage.
-Try reading the passage by paragraph by breaking it into 2-3 shorter paragraphs and highlight the details and good keywords.
-Finally, apply the above steps to these short paragraphs to improve your skills and reduce the time.
+Remember, every detail matters in this passage.
+Try reading the passage by paragraph by breaking it into 2-3 shorter paragraphs and highlighting the details and good keywords.
+Finally, apply the above steps to these short paragraphs to improve your skills and reduce time.

 6. Answer all blank boxes.